czmole/personal-blog/content/posts/2020-04-16-how-to-get-distinct-values-from-an-array-of-objects-in-javascript.md

 fullscreen: false
 ---

-Say you have an array of objects like follow and you would like to get distinct values based a key - property of the object.
+Let's say you have an array of objects like follow and you would like to get distinct values based on a key - property of the object.

-Let's consider to have this list
+Let's consider to have this list:

 ```javascript
 const list = [{